pbolduc/FlakeGen/README.md

 	DateTime when = new DateTime(IdGuidGenerator.DefaultEpoch.Ticks + 0x003362544f358d09);
     Console.WriteLine("{0:O}", when); // Approximately: 2015-10-31T23:23:25.7927945  (UTC)

-Internally, IdGuidGenerator must divide the clock's ticks by a divisor, otherwise

 ## Changes from [Flake ID Generators](https://flakeidgenerators.codeplex.com/) on CodePlex

 * Does not allocate memory during Guid id generation